 There are no new and revised Standards and Interpretations adopted in these financial statements affecting the reporting results or the financial position.

 Standards and Interpretations issued not yet effective

-At the date of authorisation of the financial report, a number of Standards and Interpretations were in issue but not yet effective.
+At the date of authorisation of the financial statements, the Standards and Interpretations listed below were in issue but not yet effective.